sampsyo/uwadvising/advising.md

 If you're not sure yet which broad research area in CSE you want to pursue, here are a few ways to find out what's available:

 * Go to colloquium: most weeks, a world expert will give a talk about some different area of computer science.
+* Take classes in areas you're curious about.
 * Show up to the poster sessions and talks for the department's [industry affiliates][affiliates] days, which usually happen in October.
 Other students will be showing off their current projects, so it's a perfect time to ask them about what's going on in their groups.
 * Watch the talks at the [CSE Symposium][cses], a new tradition where students give more polished talks on their work.
 * Register for the department's seminars, colloquially known as "five nineties."
 Most of these involve students leading informal discussions about papers each week.
 Sign up to present a paper on a topic that's new to you.